 A. We will make payments to you every 28 days, in advance.

 Q. When can my PA start work?

-A. An advice slip will be posted to you each time money is paid into your account.
-You can check your balance on line, by calling the pre paid card provider, or by ringing us.
+A. You can check your balance on line, by calling the pre-paid card provider, or by calling us.

 Q. What will my direct payments cover?

-A. The payment covers the care/ support described in your care plan and any costs involved in being an employer, where applicable.
-Refer to your User Guide for information on agreed expenses or contact 020 8545 3632.
+A. The payment covers the support described in your assessed Care Plan and any costs involved in being an employer, where applicable.

 Q. When should I pay my PA/agency?

 A. We will provide you with the money as part of your direct payment to buy a professional payroll service every four weeks.
 A payroll service can assist you with the management of employing your PA as outlined below.

 Q. How do I pay my financial assessed contribution onto my pre-paid card account?

 A. You can arrange with your bank to set up a monthly standing order, to be paid to your account and sort code printed on your pre-paid card.